ivonamaria/my-portfolio/README.md

 # Portfolio

-A portfolio that peaks into my skills and best projects that I've gain throughtout my learning experience.
+A portfolio that peaks into my skills and best projects that I've gained throughtout my learning experience.
 Here I mainly focuse on HTML and CSS.

 # Links